Belphemur/node-json-db/README.md

 # Limitations

-## Object with '/' in key
+## Object with `seperator` in key
- Object pushed with key containing the slash (/) character won't be reachable.
+ Object pushed with key containing the `seperator` character won't be reachable.
 See [#75](https://github.com/Belphemur/node-json-db/issues/75).

- Please consider the slash (/) as a reserved character by node-json-db.
+ Please consider the `seperator` as a reserved character by node-json-db.

 # Thanks